Table of Contents

 Imaging: Color duplex sonography is a non-invasive technique and provides many insights for renal assessment.
 Further structural information can be gathered from CT scans and MRIs.
 Often, these procedures are combined with angiographic methods.

 Histology: The definitive typing of glomerulonephritis can only be achieved with a kidney biopsy, especially when immediate findings are needed to administer correct treatment due to the rapid progression of the disease.
 Here, a kidney biopsy will often be a life-saving method.

 Types of Glomerulonephritis

-Immunoglobulin A Nephropathy (Berger Disease)
+Immunoglobulin A Nephropathy (Berger’s Disease)

-Pathophysiology and Clinical Manifestation of IgA Nephropathy
+Pathophysiology and Clinical Manifestation

 The IgA immune complexes accumulate in the mesangium of the glomeruli and provoke an inflammatory response.
-Other accumulation patterns may also develop which can result in a rapidly progressive glomerulonephritis (subendothelial deposits) or a nephrotic syndrome (subepithelial deposits).
+Other accumulation patterns may also develop which can result in rapidly progressive glomerulonephritis (RPGN)(subendothelial deposits) or nephrotic syndrome (subepithelial deposits).
 Typically, the affected patients have micro- (or macro-) hematuria.
 Sometimes, they present with hypertension, and, in rare cases, with side pain.
-Rapidly progressive glomerulonephritis or nephrotic syndrome exhibit different clinical manifestations (see below).
+RPGN and nephrotic syndrome exhibit different clinical manifestations (see below).

-Treatment and Prognosis of IgA Nephropathy
+Treatment and Prognosis

 Generally, IgA nephropathy has a good prognosis with regular spontaneous remissions.
-Nevertheless, the risk of a progressive loss of kidney function with imminent end-stage renal failure increases with the extent of the glomerular damage.
+Nevertheless, the risk of a progressive loss of kidney function with imminent end-stage renal failure increases with the extent of glomerular damage.
 Treatment approaches are based on symptom manifestation and proteinuria: